Björklinge runestones: U 1045

-Translation in English

-Bjarnhôfði had the stone cut in memory of Bjarnhôfði, his father ... ...

 U 1046

 Runic inscription U 1046 is the Rundata listing for an inscription on a granite stone that is 1.65 meters in height and was moved to its current location south of the church in 1920.
 It consists of runic text carved on an intertwined serpent with a Christian cross in the upper center of the design.
 The inscription is classified as being carved in runestone style Pr4, or Urnes style.
 Based upon stylistic analysis, this inscription has been attributed to the runemaster Öpir, who was active during the late 11th century and early 12th century in Uppland.

 The runic text states that a bridge and the stone were raised as a memorial by a man to his brother named either Sædjarfr or Sigdjarfr.
 The reference to bridge-building is fairly common in runestones during this time period.
 Some are Christian references related to passing the bridge into the afterlife.
 At this time, the Catholic Church sponsored the building of roads and bridges through a practice similar to the use of indulgences in return for the church's intercession for the soul of the departed.
 There are many examples of these bridge stones dated from the eleventh century, including runic inscriptions Sö 101 in Ramsund, U 489 in Morby, and U 617 in Bro.